shakfu/py-js/README.md

 1. Linking the externals to your system python (homebrew, built from source, etc.) This has the benefit of re-using your existing python modules and is the default option.

 2. Embedding the python interpreter in a Max package: in this variation, a dedicated python distribution (zipped or otherwise) is placed in the `support` folder of the `py/js` package (or any other package) and is linked to the `py` external or `pyjs` extension (or both).
-This makes it usable in standalones.
+This makes it size efficient and usable in standalones.

-3. The external itself as a container for the python interpreter: a custom python distribution (zipped or otherwise) is stored inside the external/jsextension object, which can make it portable and usable in standalones.
+3. The external itself as a container for the python interpreter: a custom python distribution (zipped or otherwise) is stored inside the external bundle itself, which can make it portable and usable in standalones.

-(Note that only the two first methods work reliably right now.
-With the latter requiring some slight manual post-build tweaks to get the standalone working with python.
-Embedding the python interpreter in the external itself is still in progress and not implemented.
+As of this writing all three deployment scenarios, however it is worth looking more closely in into the tradeoff of each case more closely.
+This topic is treated in more specificity below (see [Build Variations](#build-variations))

 Deployment Scenario  | `py` | `pyjs`
 :------------------- | :--: | :--------:
 Link to sys python   | 1    | 1
 Embed in package     | 1    | 1
-Embed in external    | 0    | 0
+Embed in external    | 1    | 1

 ### Key Features